 “In television and magazine advertisements, depression is often depicted as a small, feeble raincloud, showering its sufferer with negative thoughts and tiny anxieties.
 In reality, however, depression is more like a vast ocean; expansive, terrifying, impossibly powerful and seemingly invincible.
 Depression thrashes one mercilessly against the rocks one moment, only to suffocate one with silent, infinite waves the next.
 I spent two years of my life lost at sea, but through the turbulent journey, I have come to…”

-Comparisons to natural entities like water, fire, storms, etc., work well (if you ignore clichés), but feel free to be creative; what’s most important is that whatever comparison you draw is logical and does not seem contrived, nonsensical, or immature.
+Comparisons to natural entities like water, fire, storms, etc., work well (if you manage to avoid clichés), but be as creative and authentic as you can be; what’s most important is that whatever comparison you draw is logical and does not seem contrived, nonsensical, or immature.
 Consider opening and closing your essay with 2-4 sentences relating to your conceit, and make sure the tone throughout your essay is consistent too.